oregonjim/leetv/README.md

   This ensures that 'blank' (unprogrammed) slots are filled exactly and don't waste a bunch of commercials to fill unused time.
 You can change the times if you like, as long as the totals add up correctly.
-The filenames and durations for all these 'canned' videos are store at the top of settings.ini.
+The filenames and durations for all these 'canned' videos are stored at the top of settings.ini.

   Two other 'canned' videos, news.mp4 and weather.mp4, can be created dynamically every hour by the utility 'ltv-getnewsweather'.
 Note that you will have to edit the